Sponsored by Tourism Queensland

 “When I’m sick, this is the only thing I can eat.”
 Aunty told me.
 “Clears me up straight away.
 It’s so good”

 And it was.
 Light, fresh and tasty.
 I wasn’t even bothered that the head of the mullet and its guts were creating most of the wholesome flavour.
-Aboriginal people do not like to waste the animals they have been fortunate to use for food.
+Indigenous Australians do not like to waste the animals they have been fortunate to use for food.

 I watch as he prepares the food in the kitchen.

 He breaks apart the still alive crab and points out its small beating heart slowly starting to fade.
 I feel sadness.
 He throws it in with the mussels and other tiny morsels of marine life we’d be eating.